Last updated: Aug-02-2023

 An if-then style expression within a transformation URL that instructs Cloudinary to apply a transformation only if a specified condition is met.

 One of three types of metadata that can be stored with your assets.
 Contextual metadata is a custom key-value pair that you can assign to individual assets either programmatically or in the Cloudinary Console.

 Once defined, contextual metadata can be referenced in your application, for example to find assets that meet relevant criteria and for generating transformations based on the value of a particular contextual metadata key, using user-defined variables and/or conditional transformations.

 Learn more: Upload API reference

 A new media file that Cloudinary generates by applying all the transformation parameters in a transformation URL to a specified asset from your product environment.
 Derived assets are either generated eagerly or generated on the fly the first time the transformation URL is requested.
 Derived assets are cached both on Cloudinary and on CDNs to ensure fast delivery to users each time the corresponding transformation URL is requested.

 A transformation URL that's processed either as part of asset upload or on an existing asset in your Cloudinary product environment, so that the derived asset is fully generated before the URL is delivered in production.

 A method of delivering an image or video directly from a specified remote URL.
-(Not supported for videos.)

 Learn more: Fetch remote media files